How AI is Helping Catch Wildlife Animal Poachers

 One of the most efficient AI applications in anti-poaching efforts involves fixed cameras equipped with deep learning technology.
 For instance, TrailGuard AI, developed by the US-based environmental organisation RESOLVE and manufactured by Nightjar, uses tiny, camouflaged cameras to monitor endangered species and detect poachers.
 TrailGuard’s primary aim is to stop poachers before they strike, acting as a burglar alarm for national parks.
 Since no existing camera met their requirements, they designed one specifically for these challenging environments.

-What sets TrailGuard apart is that it’s the first tiny AI-embedded camera system designed for this purpose.
-It is exceptionally low-power and boasts a long battery life, capable of functioning for up to 18 months in the wild.
-The cameras use Intel technology to transmit images to rangers in as little as 30 seconds, utilising either cellular networks or long-range radio signals.
+The tiny AI-embedded camera system is exceptionally low-power and boasts a long battery life, capable of functioning for up to 18 months in the wild.
+The cameras use AI algorithms to identify specific wildlife species, humans, and vehicles, instantly sending real-time image alerts via GSM, long-range radio, or satellite networks to rangers in as little as 30 seconds.
 This immediate alert system allows rangers to respond swiftly to potential threats.

 In the Serengeti, where TrailGuard was installed, there are only 155 rangers tasked with protecting a vast area.
 If the park had hundreds or even thousands of TrailGuard units, these rangers could become as effective as having 1,500 or even 15,000 rangers on the ground.
 The system’s ability to cover large areas with minimal manpower offers a significant boost in the fight against poaching.